zhovka02/AccessingPrivacyPoliciesusingLLMs/README.md

 # Accessing Privacy Policies using LLMs

 Framework for evaluating Large Language Models on the **C3PA dataset** of privacy policy annotations (CCPA/CPRA).
+Includes a **modified version of C3PA** with filtered and context-enriched spans for more reliable evaluation.

 ## Features
 - Preprocessing and span filtering